bearkerb/tp/docs/UserGuide.md

 </box>

 Examples:
-* `list` followed by `djob 2` deletes the second job listed in the address book.
+* `djob 2` deletes the job with job number 2 if it exists.
-* `find Water Leakage` followed by `djob 1` deletes the 1st job in the results of the `find` command.

 <div style="page-break-after: always;"></div>

 #### 3.3.3 Editing a Job: `ejob`
-Edits a maintenance job from the address book.
+Edits a maintenance job from the application.

 Format: `ejob JOB_NUMBER d/DESCRIPTION`
 <box type="Note" seamless>